 - your child is legally adopted by another person

 - you and the other parent have another child together and want this child included in your child support assessment

 - your child marries or starts to live in a de facto or marriage-like relationship

 - you have another child with another person

-- you, the other parent or your children move overseas, because this may change your child support payments - read more about child support when parents and children live overseas, or
+- you, the other parent or your children move overseas, because this may change your child support payments, or

-a child, parent or non-parent carer dies - read more about what to do following a death
+- a child, parent or non-parent carer dies

 Changes to your relationships